-Phosphorus addition reduces invasion of a longleaf pine Pinus palustris savanna by a non-indigenous grass Imperata cylindrica, University of Mississippi Forest Lands, Stone County, Mississippi, USA
+Phosphorus addition reduces invasion of a longleaf pine savanna (southeastern USA) by a non-indigenous grass (Imperata cylindrica)

 Published source details